-As a result of a slight tectogenesis in the Devonian, there were noticeable eustatic movements of sea level which led to shallows, deepening and a volcanic activity of effusive nature.
+As a result of a slight tectogenesis in the Devonian, there were noticeable eustatic movements of sea level which led to hallows, deepening and a volcanic activity of effusive nature.

 After a relative deepening at the end of the Devonian and during the Carboniferous, the more eastern tectonic zones underwent uplifting movements and erosion.
-In their submerged sectors due to block tectonics, the pelagic (Carboniferous-Permian) clayey siliceous carbonatic sedimentation
+In their submerged sectors due to block tectonics, the pelagic (Carboniferous-Permian) clayey siliceous carbonatic sedimentation continued and quartzose sandstones, conglomerates and biointraclastic limestones were sometimes encountered.
 At the end of the Permian, the tectonic zones of Korabi, Gashi, Mirdita and Albanian Alps underwent folding, tectonising and emerging as a result of Variscan tectogenesis.

-II.1.b Alpine cycle (Triassic-Quaternary)
+Alpine cycle (Triassic-Quaternary)